National anthem of Bolivia: National anthem

-Once the independence and sovereignty of Bolivia was consolidated in the Battle of Ingavi on 18 November 1841, the need for a patriotic song was noted again, because General José Ballivián, then president of Bolivia, noted that small bands of the Army were not managing to conquer popular fervour by performing inherited Spanish marches and popular pieces.
+Once the independence and sovereignty of Bolivia were consolidated in the Battle of Ingavi on 18 November 1841, the need for a patriotic song was noted again because General José Ballivián, then president of Bolivia, noted that small bands of the Army were not managing to conquer popular fervor by performing inherited Spanish marches and popular pieces.

 It was under these circumstances that Ballivián learned of the visit to Chile of Italian teacher and composer Leopoldo Benedetto Vincenti, whom he invited in 1844 to exercise the position of general director of bands of the Bolivian army and to compose, under contract, the music of the "Canción Patriótica" ("Patriotic Song"), under which name it was to be known at the time.
 Vincenti arrived in La Paz in September 1844 and found the musical bands in a dire state, as could be established in his family letters.
 His work was exhausting; many times, he went to bed dressed to go to the barracks at dawn.
 The trials were long and pressing.
 Vincenti rejected one text after another; it was then that lawyer and poet José Ignacio Sanjinéz presented him with the verses of what is now the Bolivian national anthem, originally written in Spanish.

-In the La Paz Plaza Murillo at noon on 18 November 1845, after Te Deum was performed at the Cathedral of La Paz in honour of the Battle of Ingavi, the military bands of the Battalions 5th, 6th and 8th played, for the first time, the chords of the Bolivian national anthem.
+In the La Paz Plaza Murillo at noon on 18 November 1845, after Te Deum was performed at the Cathedral of La Paz in honor of the Battle of Ingavi, the military bands of the Battalions 5th, 6th and 8th played, for the first time, the chords of the Bolivian national anthem.
 Ballivián came out excited to one of the balconies of the Palacio Quemado, profusely congratulating the performance.

-That same night, simultaneously, the Municipal Theatre of La Paz was premiered in a lyrical-musical programme, a central part of which was the interpretation of the "Canción Patriótica".
-The new theatre was packed: the president of the republic, José Ballivián, attended with his cabinet; prefectural, municipal and public authorities gathered.
+That same night, simultaneously, the Municipal Theatre of La Paz was premiered in a lyrical-musical program, a central part of which was the interpretation of the "Canción Patriótica".
+The new theatre was packed: the president of the republic, José Ballivián, attended with his cabinet; prefectural, municipal, and public authorities gathered.

 Lyrics

+The first verse and chorus are usually performed at official events.
+If brevity is required, only the chorus may be performed.